mbartoli/vagrant-torch7/README.md

-# OCRopus-vagrant
+# ocroxy-vagrant
-Vagrant for OCRopus
+Vagrant for ocroxy